fanhubgt/Securityboard/README.md

 Cdd(4) can run after main menu shows up again.
 Cdd(7) can run after main menu shows up.
 Cdd(6) can run after main menu runs again.

+3. assertcounter.pl is based consult approach using fact loader of predicate sentences.
+Consult is a builtin rule of Prolog.
+Using consult(assertcounter.pl), it will load the facts in the file into its database.
+After, writing on the prompt of the Prolog Interpreter will invoke a Yes or no response in checking for assert of fact in the database.
+If yes then a fact is checked as member of the database.

+-?